The-Tourist-170/AI-Mock-Interviewer/Readme.md

 - Storage of interview sessions and messages in a database.
 - Final report summarizing performance.

-The project is built with a backend in Spring Boot, frontend in React, PostgreSQL database, and Gemini AI for natural language processing.
+The project is built with a backend in Spring Boot, a frontend in React, a PostgreSQL database, and Gemini AI for natural language processing.

-For Design Document & Approach Strategy [https://docs.google.com/document/d/1jOVeloPpWW4m2tiuzN4S4MQLZIrfqYe-llOKfrXg97g/edit?usp=sharing](click here).
+For Design Document & Approach Strategy [click here](https://docs.google.com/document/d/1jOVeloPpWW4m2tiuzN4S4MQLZIrfqYe-llOKfrXg97g/edit?usp=sharing).

 ## Tech Stack